Adobe DPS 2015: Adding Content from HTML and WordPress

 Adobe DPS 2015 / Adobe DPS 2016 offers special integrations to go directly from certain CMS into DPS.

-In this course we’ll explore both the subject of creating digital publication content in HTML as well as within the WordPress online content management system to create dynamic and interactive digital magazines, auto-fed or semi-auto-fed e-catalogs and ecommerce apps, and interactive elearning experiences.
+In this course we’ll explore both the subject of creating digital publication content in HTML as well as within the WordPress online content management system to create dynamic and interactive digital magazines, auto-fed or semi-auto-fed e-catalogs and ecommerce apps and places like the CollectiveRay, and interactive elearning experiences.

 Creating HTML Articles for Adobe DPS 2015